sqlfluff/sqlfluff/docs/source/internals.rst

-Many rules supported by SQLFluff involve the spacing and layout of different elements, either to enforce a particular layout or just to add or remove code elements in a way sensitive to the exiting layout configuration.
+Many rules supported by SQLFluff involve the spacing and layout of different elements, either to enforce a particular layout or just to add or remove code elements in a way sensitive to the existing layout configuration.
 The way this is achieved is through some centralised utilities in the `sqlfluff.utils.reflow` module.

 This module aims to achieve several things:
 * Less code duplication by implementing reflow logic in only one place.

-* Provide a streamline interface for rules to easily utilise reflow logic.
+* Provide a streamlined interface for rules to easily utilise reflow logic.

   * Given this requirement, it's important that reflow utilities work within the existing framework for applying fixes to potentially